ploetz-zeller/symbio-documentation/docs/admin/services/reporting-service/config-symbio.md

 [Reporting Connector](reporting-connector.md) is already set up.

-## Configuration steps
+## Short Overview of Configuration steps

 1. Create and configure a report pool if it does not exist.
 You may reuse an existing report pool for different storages.
 1. Assign a report pool to a storage.
 After successful assignment, you can find the authorization token on the admin page's 'Automation' tile.
-1. Enable those reports from the report set you want to use in your connected storage.
+1. Activate those reports from the report set you want to use in your connected storage.

+## Explanation
 ### Report Pool

 In Symbio follow these steps to create and configure a report pool: